thedivyapro/hbench.sh/README.md

 # Hbench.sh - Linux Benchmarking Tool

 Welcome to the GitHub repository for `hbench.sh`, a powerful benchmarking tool for Linux systems, designed to assess the performance of various Linux utilities.
 This script provides a comprehensive analysis of your system's capabilities.
-For more details, visit my website [harish.pro](https://harish.pro).

 ## Installation and Usage